-The Enterprise Architecture function sits in the Portfolio Management/Portfolio and Strategy group within Information Systems and Technology (IST), at the University of Waterloo.
+The Enterprise Architecture function sits in the Project Management Office (PMO) in the Client Services group within Information Systems and Technology (IST), at the University of Waterloo.
 The EA focus is within the work and context of IST.

 The EA interacts with all groups, teams, and SME at various levels within IST and other departments and business units across campus.
 EA is led by the Strategic Architect who works collaboratively with various stakeholders to develop and document enterprise architecture.